orlandorubydojo/string_calculator/README.md

 We will build the string calculator with the following rules:

-- Create a method that will add a string of numbers
+1)Create a method that will add a string of numbers The method will take in single or multiple numbers and will return their sum.
+If an empty string is provided then it will return 0. e.g.
-  - The method will take in single or multiple numbers and will return their sum.
-If an empty string is provided then it will return 0. e.g. " " => 0
+  " " => 0
   "1" => 1
   "1,2" => 3

-- The method must be able to handle an unknown amount of numbers
+2)The method must be able to handle an unknown amount of numbers

-- The method must be able to handle new lines between numbers (instead of commas) e.g. "1\n2\n3" => 6
+3)The method must be able to handle new lines between numbers (instead of commas) e.g. "1\n2\n3" => 6

-- The method must be able to support alternate delimiters.
+4)The method must be able to support alternate delimiters.
   To change a delimiter, the beginning of the string will contain a separate line that looks like this:   “//[delimiter]\n[numbers…]” for example “//;\n1;2” should return three where the default delimiter is ‘;’ .

-- If a negative number is passed then it should throw an exception "Negatives Not Allowed".
+5)If a negative number is passed then it should throw an exception "Negatives Not Allowed".
 Show the negatives numbers in the exception.

 Usage